For the first time since 2014, there’s an AP top 25 without Clemson in it

 “We needed a little momentum going into the open date,” Swinney said Saturday.
 “Now we have to find a way to get a win on the road and see if we can get going.”

 While impressive, Clemson’s 107-week run as a ranked team is nowhere close to the record of 348 weeks set by Nebraska from 1981 to 2002.
-The Tigers’ streak wasn’t even the longest active run, as Alabama has been a ranked team for 219 weeks now in a stretch that began in 2008.
+The Tigers’ streak wasn’t even the longest active run; Alabama has been a ranked team for 219 weeks now in a stretch that began in 2008.